FasterXML/jackson-dataformat-xml/README.md

 most usage is through data-binding level.
 This because a small number of work-arounds have been added at data-binding level, to work around XML peculiarities: that is, stream of `JsonToken`s that parser produces has idiosyncracies that need special handling.

+Usually you either create `XmlMapper` simply by:

+    XmlMapper mapper = new XmlMapper();

+but in case you need to configure settings, you will want to do:

+    JacksonXmlModule module = new JacksonXmlModule();
+    // and then configure, for example:
+    module.setDefaultUseWrapper(false);
+    XmlMapper xmlMapper = new XmlMapper(module);
+    // and you can also configure AnnotationIntrospectors etc here:

+as many features that `XmlMapper` needs are provided by `JacksonXmlModule`; default `XmlMapper` simply constructs module with default settings.

 ## Serializing POJOs as XML